yxu173/agent-api/README.md

 ### Install `uv`

 We use `uv` for python environment and package management.
-Install it by following the instructions on the [official `uv` documentation](https://docs.astral.sh/uv/#getting-started) or use the command below for Unix-like systems:
+Install it by following the the [`uv` documentation](https://docs.astral.sh/uv/#getting-started) or use the command below for unix-like systems:

 ```sh
 curl -LsSf https://astral.sh/uv/install.sh | sh